Tshepiso37/CMPG323-Project3-25431285/README.md

 A Repository folder was added, wchich containts the following classes:
 - GenericRepository
 - iGenericRepository
-  The iGenericRepository references the GenericRepository, and
+  The iGenericRepository references the GenericRepository.
 - CustomersRepository
 - iCustomersRepository
 - ProductsRepository